kerinin/daggregator/README.md

 ## CRUD API

-NOTE: Daggregator is optimized for write performance.
-As a result, nodes are not checked for namespace conflicts with upstream nodes and new flows are not checked for loop conditions.
+Nodes are not checked for key namespace conflicts with upstream nodes and new flows are not checked for loop conditions.

 Daggregator provides a RESTful API with the following endpoints: